Nora Harkin: Life in Dublin

-McGinley was a talented performer, singing and dancing at cèilidhs and concerts near her home town.
+McGinley was a talented performer, singing and dancing at céilithe and concerts near her home town.
 In the spring of 1932, she moved to Dublin to take up a temporary post in the Irish Hospitals' Sweepstake.
 The post was initially only for 6 weeks, but she remained there for a number of years.
-She was introduced to Charlie Harkin in October 1932 at the Mansion House at a cèilidh raising money for the Republican Prisoners' Dependants' Fund.
+She was introduced to Charlie Harkin in October 1932 at the Mansion House at a céilí raising money for the Republican Prisoners' Dependants' Fund.
 Charlie was active in Clan na Gael, and introduced her to a circle of Dublin republican socialists, including George Gilmore, Cora Hughes, and Bobbie Walsh.
 Harkin and Walsh shared a flat and worked together in the Sweepstake, forging a lifelong friendship and political partnership.
 Walsh went on to marry Frank Edwards.
 Charlie Harkin left the IRA with Peadar O'Donnell, and was one of the founders of the Republican Congress in 1934.
 Harkin married Charlie on 18 April 1938 in Stranorlar, County Donegal.
 Her husband had a long period of ill health before his death in 1979.
 This made Harkin the family's chief and sole earner.
 The couple had two sons Michael and Niall, and a daughter, Fiona who died in infancy in 1943.

 Harkin became a supporter of left-wing republicanism in rejection of the militaristic and chauvinistic nationalism associated with Éamon de Valera, compounded by the implicit subjugation of women in the 1937 Irish constitution.
 She was a member of the Republican Congress executive, taking part in protests and demonstrations which were cleared from the streets by Gardai with batons.
 She sat on the women's aid committee of the Irish Friends of the Spanish Republic, chaired by Hanna Sheehy-Skeffington.
 She was sympathetic to communism, but like Sheehy-Skeffington and Rosamond Jacob, she did not join the Communist Party as she believed she could accomplish more from the outside.
 In 1937, she was a founding member of the New Theatre Group, which performed contemporary American and European leftist drama under the leadership of Thomas O'Brien.
 Her singing was broadcast on Radio Éireann, and she acted at the Peacock Theatre and other venues in Dublin.
 She worked for Electrolux during the 1950s and 1960s.